2023 Most Popular Nursing Bachelor's Degree Schools in Missouri

 While working on their Bachelor's Degree, nursing majors at Maryville U accumulate an average of around $34,720 in student debt.
 This translates to an average monthly loan payment of $416, based on a 10-year repayment plan.

-Research College of Nursing did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of Kansas City, Research College of Nursing is a private for-profit school with a small student population.
+Research College of Nursing ranked #8 on this year’s Most Popular Nursing Bachelor’s Degree Schools in Missouri list.
+Located in the city of Kansas City, Research College of Nursing is a private for-profit school with a fairly small student population.

 Of the 166 students majoring in nursing at Research College of Nursing, 13% are male and 87% are female.